cocos/cocos-docs/en/cocos-service/agc-apm.md

 `putCustomTraceMeasure(name: String, measureName: String, measureValue: number): void`

 Adds an indicator for a custom trace.
 If the indicator already exists, the value of the indicator is updated.
-You can refer to AGC APM document - [putMeasure](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/customtrace#putMeasure).
+You can refer to [putMeasure](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/customtrace#putMeasure) documentation for details.

 **Parameter Description**: